MicrosoftDocs/learn/learn-pr/azure/automate-azure-infrastructure-change-reviews-using-bicep-github/includes/3-exercise-set-up-environment.md

 ## Get the GitHub repository

-In this section you set up your GitHub repository to complete the rest of this module.
+In this section, you set up your GitHub repository to complete the rest of this module.
 You do so by creating a new repository based on a template repository.
 The template repository contains the files you need to get started on this module.

 The modules in this learning path are part of a progression.
 For learning purposes, each module has an associated GitHub template repository.